 2. Texture and Form

-The largest garden bed in this area contains a striking combination of fall colors, thanks to the glowing foliage of the viburnum ‘Roseum’, the year-round flowers of the grevillea ‘Superb’ and the creeping plumbago’s crimson colors.
+I owe it all to the glowing foliage of the viburnum ‘Roseum’, the year-round flowers of the grevillea ‘Superb,’ and the creeping plumbago’s crimson colors.